-How many more ways can you find to split a 4 by 4 dotty square into to be learned before others, e.g. place value needs to be understood before working with addition and subtraction, addition needs to be learnt before looking at multiplication (as a model of repeated addition).
+To learn mathematics effectively, some things must be learned before others, e.g., place value needs to be understood before working with addition and subtraction; addition needs to be learnt before looking at multiplication (as a model of repeated addition).
 We place a significant emphasis on number skills, carefully ordered, throughout our primary curriculum.
-For some other topics, the order is not as crucial, e.g. Shapes and Statistics need to come after number, but do not depend on each other.
-We mix these so pupils have as wide a variety of mathematical experiences as possible in each term and year.
+For some other topics, the order is not as crucial, e.g., Shapes and Statistics need to come after number, but do not depend on each other.
+However, we ensure that all areas are revisited regularly, to help embed theses skills and to ensure that the children know more and remember more, enabling them to be successful mathematicians.

+We mix these so pupils have as wide a variety of mathematical experiences as possible in each term and year, exposing them to contextual experiences to equip them for mathematics in the real world.